-But is there a way to realistically increase buy-in (and output) from the veritable mouthpiece of your company?
-According to Zenger Folkman research, there is: while a mere 4% of so-called “low-empowerment” employees demonstrated the desire to invest in their company by exerting extra effort, that figure jumped to 67% for employees who felt empowered in the workplace.
+Consider that according to Zenger Folkman research, while a mere 4% of so-called “low-empowerment” employees demonstrated the desire to invest in their company by exerting extra effort, that figure jumped to 67% for employees who felt empowered and seen in the workplace.
 So if you want to elevate your marketing team—and by extension, your brand—commit to empowering your people, and do so as soon as possible.

 Cut Approval Processes Down to Size